micahchoo/khattamicah.xyz/_notes/Carpooling Unalone - Karwaan.md

 season: spring
 ---

 We explore how communities are formed, why carpooling hasn’t seen commercial success in India yet?
-In doing so, we design a community-based carpooling solution that uses events to bring these communities together.
+In doing so, we design a community-based carpooling solution that uses events to bring these communities [[notes/together]].

 >Why hasn’t carpooling gained popularity in India?